-- I. It is the policy of PA Health & Wellness® (PHW) that the following are medically necessary for members/enrolees when meeting the associated indications: - A. Total Parenteral Nutrition, when all the following criteria are met: - 1.
-Documentation of nutritional insufficiency, in the absence of TPN, as shown by any of the following:: - a.
-Weight loss > 10% of ideal body weight in 3 months, or > 20% of usual body weight; - b.
-Total protein < 6 g/dL in the past 4 weeks; - c.
-Serum albumin < 3.4 g/dL in the past 4 weeks; - 2.
+- I. It is the policy of PA Health & Wellness® (PHW) that the following are medically necessary for members/enrollees when meeting the associated indications: - A. Total Parenteral Nutrition (TPN), when all the following criteria are met: - 1.
+Documentation of nutritional insufficiency, in the absence of TPN, as shown by any of the following: - a.
+Weight loss > 10% of ideal body weight over three months or less, or > 20% of usual body weight; - b.
+Total protein < 6 g/dL in the past four weeks; - c.
+Serum albumin < 3.4 g/dL in the past four weeks; - 2.
 Evidence of structural or functional bowel disease that makes oral or tube feedings inappropriate, or a condition in which the gastrointestinal tract is non-functioning for a period of time, including, but not necessarily limited to, any of the following: - a.
 Crohn's disease; - b.
 Short bowel syndrome; - c.
 Single or multiple fistulae (enterocolic, enterovesical, or enterocutaneous); - d.
-CNS disorder resulting in swallowing difficulties and high risk of aspiration; - e.
+Central nervous system (CNS) disorder resulting in swallowing difficulties and high risk of aspiration; - e.
 Obstructing stricture; - f.
 Motility disorder; - g.
 Newborn anomalies of the gastrointestinal tract which prevent or contraindicate oral feedings such as tracheoesophageal fistula, gastroschisis, omphalocele, or massive intestinal atresia; - h.
-Infants and young children who fail to thrive due to cardiac or respiratory disease, short bowel syndrome, malabsorption or chronic idiopathic diarrhea; - i.
-Prolonged paralytic ileus following a major surgical procedure or multiple injuries. - i.
-Radiation enteritis;
+Infants and young children who fail to thrive due to cardiac or respiratory disease, short bowel syndrome, malabsorption or chronic idiopathic diarrhea;

-- k.
+- i.
+Prolonged paralytic ileus following a major surgical procedure or multiple injuries; - i.
+Radiation enteritis; - k.
 Liver failure in children approved for liver transplants, who fail to grow while receiving enteral nutritional support; - 1.
 Liver failure in adults who have hepatic encephalopathy and cannot tolerate a protein source consisting of standard amino acids or enteral nutritional support (TPN used for the administration of a liver-specific amino acid mixture); - m.
 Acute necrotizing pancreatitis in adults with an inadequate oral intake for longer than a week, where enteral feedings exacerbate abdominal pain, ascites, or fistulous output.

-Initial approval duration for TPN is for 3 months.
-Continued approval duration is 6 months, given that the member/enrollee has no evidence of unacceptable complications from treatment, and documentation supports positive response to therapy.
+Initial approval duration for TPN is for three months.
+Continued approval duration is six months, given that the member/enrollee has no evidence of unacceptable complications from treatment, and documentation supports positive response to therapy.

-- B. Intradialytic Parenteral Nutrition, when all the following criteria are met: - 1.
+- B. Intradialytic Parenteral Nutrition (IDPN), when all the following criteria are met: - 1.
 Meets TPN criteria in section A; - 2.
 Patient has stage 5 chronic kidney disease; - 3.
 Patient is undergoing hemodialysis; - 4.
 IDPN is offered as an alternative to regularly scheduled TPN.

-Initial approval duration for IDPN is for 3 months.
-Continued approval duration is 6 months, given that the member/enrollee has no evidence of unacceptable complications from treatment and documentation supports positive response to therapy.
+Initial approval duration for IDPN is for three months.
+Continued approval duration is six months, given that the member/enrollee has no evidence of unacceptable complications from treatment and documentation supports positive response to therapy.

-- II.
-It is the policy of PHW that the following indications are not proven safe and effective.
-Review for below service will be done by a Medical Director on a case by case basis.: - A. Total Parenteral Nutrition: - 1.
-PA Medicaid considers that TPN may be medically necessary in cancer patients expected to have inadequate oral or enteral nutrition intake for more than 10-14 days; - 2.
-Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g. less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 3.
-Patients with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 4.
-Patients for whom liver transplantation is not feasible and whose prognosis will not change in spite of TPN therapy; - B. Intradialytic Parenteral Nutrition, when any of the following criteria are met: - 1.
+II.
+It is the policy of PHW that the following indications are not proven safe and effective: A. TPN:

+- 1. Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g. less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 2.
+Patients with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 3.
+Patients for whom liver transplantation is not feasible and whose prognosis will not change in spite of TPN therapy; - B. IDPN, when any of the following criteria are met: - 1.
 IDPN treatments offered in addition to regularly scheduled infusions of TPN; - 2.
 IDPN treatments in patients who are suffering from acute kidney injury and who do not have ESRD.